News

 He also highlighted the role of artificial intelligence and the importance of emotional intelligence among teachers.

-"Your top teachers is not the person that's going to give the best lecture or lesson over because you can just go on YouTube and play it in your class.
+"Your top teacher is not the person that's going to give the best lecture or lesson over because you can just go on YouTube and play it in your class.

 "It is that teacher that can see the gaps in the learning journey of children.
 That person is able to give proper feedback to the child, to reassess the child to make sure that he or she understands the content.